< Home

 A relevant duty of care is one established by legislation or by common law.
 Relevant duty of care can include; employers and occupiers of buildings or land, duties to those you provide goods and services to, and duties you owe to those you have a commercial relationship with, amongst other things.

-The offence applies even where people accept the risk of what they are asked to undertake and then end up dying as a result.
+The offence applies even when people accept the risk of what they are asked to undertake and then end up dying as a result.
 In R v Wacker (2002) EWCA Crim 1944 and R v Willoughby (2004) EWCA Crim 3365, an employer of illegal immigrants was still prosecuted when a worker died even though he agreed to climb onto an unsafe roof.

 (iv) There was a gross breach of that duty of care